-These are significant milestones in the development of health science education in Detroit through the History of the Eugene Applebaum College of Pharmacy and Health Sciences.
+These are significant milestones in the development of health science education in Detroit through the history of the Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences.

 |1905||Department of Pharmacy of Detroit College of Medicine closed abruptly.|